-• Each partner school had the chance to discover new, innovative practices, to share and consolidate their own, and discuss good practices to improve safety conditions in circus schools.
+and discuss good practices to improve safety conditions in circus schools.

-• Sharing of mistakes, accidents or incidents that happened in a nonjudgemental fashion and discussing those, can prevent similar things from happening again.

-• Recognition of the profession

-• During the first RIGGERS seminar there were discussions with directors of FEDEC schools about 4 topics; being involved, resources, pedagogy and stress management & workload.
+- Sharing of mistakes, accidents or incidents that happened.
+Riggers could do it in a non-judgemental way, this will help prevent similar things from happening again. - Raised awareness and recognition in the sector on the profession of rigger in circus school. - During the first RIGGERS seminar there were discussions with managers of FEDEC schools about 4 topics; being involved, resources, pedagogy and stress management & workload.
 This created more understanding with the directors and organisation of what the riggers needs are and what sort of things they are dealing with.
-This can hopefully be converted into more support for the riggers.

-• Empowerment of riggers and tech teams to speak up.

-• Collaborations with Festival CIRCA in France, Circuscentrum in Belgium, Festival Mondial de Cirque de Demain in France, Circus Folie school of Tallin in Estonia confirmed the importance of this project and created a greater visibility among other circus professionals, enthusiasts, riggers and schools
+This can hopefully be converted into more support for the riggers. - Empowerment of riggers and tech teams to speak up. - The collaborations with the Festival Circa, Circuscentrum, the Festival Mondial de Cirque de Demain, the festival Sul Filo del Circo and Circus Studio Folie school confirmed the importance of this project and created a greater visibility among other circus professionals, enthusiasts, riggers and schools.